What your current audio is doing to the line item it doesn't appear on.

 Your stores play music every hour they are open.
-Ask your current provider one question: what did the music contribute to revenue this quarter?
-If they cannot answer, you are paying for an uncontrolled variable.
+Ask your current vendor one question.
+What did the music contribute to store performance this quarter.
+If they cannot answer, you are paying for an unmeasured environmental variable that is affecting the line items you are measured on.

 40:1